alex34567/yachessjs/README.md

 When you are done removing the opponents queen behind their back, push play to cement you're changed.

 ## Themes
-Push theme setup to change how the board sqaures, or the pieces look.
+Push theme setup to change how the board squares, or the pieces look.